openstack/releases/README.rst

 matches the most recent release from that repository.
 To re-tag in those cases, use the --force option.

+Use the --stable-branch option to also create a stable branch for the new release.
+Projects following the cycle-with-milestones release model automatically receive a new stable branch on their first release candidate.

 Requesting a Branch
 ===================